 Empirical analysis, measurement and scaling of performance and reliability requirements based on qualitative models and fault modelling.

 Our courses cover the main topics of designing, analyzing and verifying critical systems

-We provide three specializations (Systems and Sofware Engineering at BSc, Critical Systems at MSc) and more than 12 courses for interested students.Read more
+We provide three specializations (Systems and Software Engineering at BSc, Critical Systems at MSc) and more than 12 courses for interested students.Read more

-Talent care is our top priority; our students are awarded regularly on national student competitions
+Talent care is our top priority; our students are awarded regularly on international competitions